Ōhikari Sadayuki: Career

-His first job after graduating from school was as a driver but he had a large physique which was well suited to sumo, and he was recruited by future yokozuna Chiyonoyama, who came from nearby Fukushima.
+Born and raised in what is now known as the city of Hokuto in Hokkaido, his first job after graduating from school was as a driver but he had a large physique which was well suited to sumo, and he was recruited by future yokozuna Chiyonoyama, who came from the nearby town of Fukushima in Hokkaido.
 He joined Dewanoumi stable in January 1944.
 Originally fighting under his own surname of Shibata, he reached the jūryō division in January 1949 and adopted the shikona of Ōhikari in January 1950.
 He reached the top makuuchi division in September of that year.
 In September 1952 he defeated his first yokozuna, Azumafuji, although he finished the tournament with only four wins against eleven losses.
 His best result in a tournament was in May 1956 when he was runner-up to then ōzeki Wakanohana Kanji I, losing to him in a playoff for the yūshō or championship after both wrestlers finished with identical 12–3 records.
 He had fought only his fellow maegashira ranked wrestlers until the final day, when he defeated sekiwake Tsurugamine. Ōhikari was awarded the Fighting Spirit sanshō or special prize, the only one of his career.
 He made his debut in the sanyaku ranks at komusubi in July 1958, but fell just short of a majority of wins with a 7–8 record.
 He had one more appearance at komusubi in November 1958.